 At Space2 we have a long and established history of collaborating with a range of leading artists.
-We know that strong collaboration and communication with a variety of artists can inform our work, which in turn diversifies our projects and the myriad of ways we engage with our local communities.
+We know that strong collaboration and communication with a variety of artists can inform our work, which in turn diversifies our projects and the ways we engage with our local communities.

 Our participatory arts practice brings together a community of artists from a range of backgrounds and specialisms.
 We are committed to pushing the boundaries between artist, consumer and creator, working towards a more collaborative approach to the creative process and exemplifying our principles of creating art that is co-produced and community focused.
 It wouldn’t be possible to execute many of our projects without the original and creative work our artists produce for Space2.

 Michelle Scally Clarke